 This is a newer method of finding ways to play at private golf courses, but being “golf active” on social media can lead to exactly those kinds of opportunities.

-A course The Rebel Golfer played this way – Berkeley Hall, South Carolina
+A course we played this way – Berkeley Hall, South Carolina

 2 | BECOME A WRITER OR START A BLOG

 With the quality of golf writing being so shite and uninteresting nowadays, it may actually be easier to become a decent golf writer than a golf blogger.
 Neither is particularly easy by any means (blogging is just easier), but either will work.
-And save the comments about my writing being shite for someone else, I don’t care.
+And save the comments about our writing being shite for someone else, we don’t care.

 It’s no secret that golf writers, golf journalists and well known golf bloggers receive invites and opportunities to play golf courses others do not have a chance to play.
 In today’s economic state, many private clubs are struggling to set themselves apart or to gain new members so a good article or blog post in exchange for a round on their golf course can be in the cards at many private clubs.